nus-cs2113-AY1920S2/tp/docs/team/ddzuikeai.md

 #### Other enhancements
 * Implement the `clear-records` feature to enable user clear all their records.
 * Implement the `calculate` feature which enables user to calculate their calories intake on a day or during a time period.
+* Implement the storage of recipe, and all food records.
 * Add DailyFoodRecord class and related codes to support all kinds of operations related to food record.

 ### Contributions to the User Guide

 * Which sections did you contribute to the UG?
-Documented the details of following features (feature 1-12 in the UG):
+Documented the details of following features:
     * Set user profile
     * View user profile
     * Record meals